haibane-tenshi/haibane-tenshi.github.io/content/rust_contexts.md

 }
 ```

-Options are not very abundant.
+Options are not very abundant:
-We can rely on compiler to enumerate all existing ambient capabilities and silently add them on top of `main` -
+* We can rely on compiler to enumerate all existing ambient capabilities and silently add them on top of `main` -
     for everyone's sanity.
-Alternatively, we can drop `Fn` requirement on `main` and pass in some prebaked global context
+* Alternatively, we can drop `Fn` requirement on `main` and pass in some prebaked global context
-(which should be acceptable if all capability defaults are const-evluatable).
+    (which should be acceptable if all capability defaults are const-evaluatable).

-Effectively, both amount to the same thing with difference in details.
+Personally I don't like the second option: it doesn't provide a natural way to leave undesired capabilities unset,
+so some other use cases may suffer.
+For example, having compiler automatically set default allocator in a kernel sounds like a *terrible* idea.

 ### Object safety